Oaksterdam, Oakland: Educational institutions

 The district features at least two institutions of higher learning: Lincoln University at 15th and Franklin and Oaksterdam University located at 1734 Telegraph Avenue.

 Transportation infrastructure

 Mass transit

 The 19th Street BART station is located beneath Oaksterdam on Broadway between 17th and 20th Streets.
 The station has entrances on Broadway and on a pedestrian plaza that opens onto Telegraph Avenue.
-AC Transit also recently opened the Uptown regional transit center nearby on Thomas L. Berkley Way (20th Street) which features multiple bus shelters with seating, NextBus arrival prediction signs and Rapid Bus service.
+AC Transit opened the Uptown regional transit center nearby on Thomas L. Berkley Way (20th Street) which has bus shelters with seating, NextBus arrival prediction signs and Rapid Bus service.

 Bicycle rental

-A bicycle rental service has openedin the neighborhood on 15th Street being one of the only bicycle rental stores in the area.
+A bicycle rental service opened in the neighborhood on 15th Street.
 The bike shop also incorporates a glass-blowing school.

-Pedicab service

-Recently. a pedi-cab service (Oaksterkabs) was opened and is staffed by a single cycle rickshaw.
-Now dubbed "The Cannabis Cruiser", the pedicab offers its services around the downtown area to students of Oaksterdam University, Oaksterdam employees, and to any pedestrian.

 Neighborhood retail

 The district is home to a number of coffee shops, a tea shop, a hydroponic supply store, cafes, restaurants, a gift shop, two musical instrument stores, and specialty stores.
-These shops and services are also attractive to cannabis tourists and enjoy a superior central location next to the 19th Street BART station and AC Transit connections.

 Medical cannabis dispensation

 Since legislative changes were passed by the Oakland City Council in 2005, there is no longer a proliferation of cannabis dispensaries in the neighborhood.
 Most of these dispensaries had the chance to obtain non-profit status; however, some chose to remain for-profit and were therefore no longer permitted to dispense cannabis.
 Under current legislation, there are four officially permitted dispensaries in the City of Oakland.
 One of the four permits is held by a dispensary cafe in the neighborhood.